weiwenjiang/QuantumFlow/README.md

 ![](https://raw.githubusercontent.com/weiwenjiang/QML_tutorial/main/Readme_Img/qflow.png)

 QuantumFlow is an open-source framework.
-Its [website](wjiang.nd.edu/categories/QF) has been built for access.
-In addition, we have a [tutorial repo](https://github.com/weiwenjiang/QML_tutorial) for the quantum circuit part.
+Its [website](https://jqub.github.io/categories/QF/) has been built for access.
+This repo released all the source codes.
+In addition to this, we have a [tutorial repo](https://github.com/weiwenjiang/QuantumFlow_Tutorial) at Github.

 This repo gives the detailed implementation on the classical side to training the model, which will generate the input of QuantumFlow.